Mysthaps/LobotomyCorp/README.md

 These blinds are very hard to take down, make sure you're well-prepared before tackling on these challenges.

 ## Extraction Pack
-To help with discovering Abnormalities, a new **Booster Pack** type is added.
+To help with discovering Abnormalities, several new **Booster Packs** are added.
-This pack allows you to pick one of three Abnormalities to add to your Joker slots.
+These pack allow you to pick one of few Abnormalities to add to your Joker slots.
+Some packs may be **Elite**, granting you a **Negative** Abnormality at the cost of dealing with extra Stickers (and their downsides).

 ## Ordeals
 During the run, **Ordeals** can replace some blinds.
 These blinds are generally more difficult to take down compared to the other blinds,